 Feed the platform with real artifacts:

-Sufficiently trained AI models generate more realistic tests and prioritize high-risk paths.
+In AI integration testing, sufficiently trained models generate realistic tests and prioritize high-risk paths automatically.

 Extra practice: Use sanitized production logs to ensure realistic but safe data.